 Babaji Café – Right Next to Maruti temple.
 Limsi – a lemonade made with mint flavor is very famous here.
 It is a go-to place for young people in the town.

 Vrindavan – Once upon a time, this was the first restaurant to get an Idli maker, and that made it famous.
-Apparently, people used to come here to see how Idli maker looks like.
+Apparently, people used to come here to see what an Idli maker looks like.
 Fame once gained tends to stay with you.

 Le Jardine – Once upon a time a big restaurant in the town.